| "Meteorology is a branch of physics," a weather expert remarked

 of the Earth's atmosphere" as an effect "analogous to that of a pane of

 glass."
 Trewartha (1943), p.
 29. The term first appeared in American newspapers in the 1950s and was widely popularized in the 1970s, according to the Google News Archive.
+Book appearances of the term began in the 1920s and grew steadily except for a World War II dip 1940-1950, according to Google's nGram Viewer.
 BACK

 12. Fourier admitted that "we are no longer guided in this study

 [of the temperature effects of the atmosphere] by a regular mathematical theory" Fourier (1827) (also in his 1824 paper); reprinted in Fourier (1890), p.
 110.

 13. Pouillet (1838).

 14. Tyndall (1863a), pp. 204-05.

 15. For energy budget models, see Kutzbach (1996).
 "Mutual reaction:" Hann (1903), p.
 389.

 16. Croll (1875).